saianudeepgit/Flask-based-RBAC-BE-app-Codeathon-Task-/README.md

 # _Flask-based-RBAC-BE-app_ { Codeathon Task }

+# Create Flask-PyMongo App to Perform CRUD Operations on MongoDB

+Using Routes for each Method to make changes on MongoDB instance Via the Flask-App LocalServer

 # Role Based Access Control Enabled BE with following functions

 Created 2 Object Models